asugden/duq_ds3_2024/SYLLABUS.md

 - Blocking problem and nearest neighbor indices
 - Combine together to create a tool to classify the two datasets

+## Week 7

+- How has each person addressed the blocking problem?
+- How has each person created a training set?

+  - We need more data.
+Let's use a database

+- Why a database?
+  - Keeps data in sync between people
+  - Designed for fast reading
+  - Consistency
+- SQL introduction
+  - SQLite v MySQL v Postgres
+  - CREATE
+  - row types
+- Data tables
+- Bridge tables

+  - Relationships between tables

+- Create database for our two datasets
+- Create bridge table

+- Embed and Blocking

 ## Remaining topics

 - Classification